Dyuni0r/MetaBreaker/README.md

 ## Usage 🕹️

-To use MetaBreaker, simply head to  [home](https://metabreaker.vercel.app/)  and select a champion.
+To use MetaBreaker, simply head to  [home](https://metabreaker.vercel.app/)  (currently the website is not online) and select a champion.
 MetaBreaker will generate a random off-meta item build for that champion.
 You can press 'Roll Again' to generate a new build.

 ## Development 👨‍💻